 Marion County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 22nd, 2020, Marion County Housing Authority has 1 waiting lists that are open now or opening soon.
+As of August 13th, 2020, Marion County Housing Authority has 1 waiting lists that are open now or opening soon.